lokesh/lokesh-dhakar/src/places.md

 # Brainstorming

+- Use full state name in location dropdown
+- Shorten and/or merge category names?
+- In group view: on hover, highlight other options
 - Add first Boolean in data to indicate first check-in.
 In month and year groupings, the venues should display a tag and at the top of the list we can indicate the count of new spots.
 - Add custom notes? or should these happen in app
 - Review categoies - merge Cafe and coffee shop? aggregate restaurants.
 Multiple categories?
 Check 4sq data.
+- Improve hover style

 Map
 - Monospaced, with location in ascii rectangles on a map?